Netsyms/BinStack/README.md

 ### Files
 * settings.template.php
    App configuration.
 Copy to `settings.php` and customize.
 Documented with inline comments.
+* app.php
+   Handles the web part of the app.
+If you have problems with too many items on the navbar, change `$navbar_breakpoint`.
+   To change the navbar colors, find and edit `<nav class="navbar ...`, changing `navbar-dark bg-blue` to suit.
+* static/img/logo.svg
+   The app logo.
+Should be a square, we don't test any other sizes.
 * required.php
    The "duct tape" that holds the app together.
 Use `require_once __DIR__."/required.php"` at the top of every file.
-   It loads Composer dependencies, app settings, language data, and creates `$database` for accessing the database.
+   It loads Composer dependencies, library files, app settings, language data, and creates `$database` for accessing the database.
-   It also has some utility functions, including `dieifnotloggedin()`, `is_empty($var)`, and `lang('key')`.
+   It also has some utility functions, including `dieifnotloggedin()`.
-   Read through it to see what those functions do.
+   Read through it to see exactly what it does.
 * action.php
-   A good place to post forms to.
+   A good place to put form handling code.
 By default it only handles logging out, but is easily expanded.
 * api.php
    Similar to action.php, but designed for user/pass authenticated JSON responses.
 * index.php